nasa-nccs-hpda/super-resolution-climate/README.md

 the *configuration* dict specifies the name of the config file to be used for each section, i.e. the *task* section is configured with the file [config/task/swot-2.2v.yaml](./config/task/swot-2.2v.yaml).
 The *ccustom* dict is used to override individual config values.
 The *cname* parameter specifies the name of the root config file (e.g. [config/sres.yaml](./config/sres.yaml) )

+## Training

+The scripts under *super-resolution-climate/scripts* are used to train various super-resolution networks with various configurations.
+The notebook
+[super-resolution-climate/notebooks/plot_training.ipynb](./notebooks/plot_training.ipynb) is used to display a plot of loss vs. epochs for the configured training instance.

 ## Inference

-Run the jupyter notebook: super-resolution-climate/notebooks/plot_results.ipynb

-This notebook executes the inference engine and displays the result whenever the time or subtile indices change (via sliders at the bottom).
+The notebooks in [super-resolution-climate/notebooks](./super-resolution-climate/notebooks) that plot the training results will execute the inference engine and display the result whenever the time or tile indices change (via sliders at the bottom).
+The notebook [plot_result_tiles.ipynb](./notebooks/plot_result_tiles.ipynb) is used to explore the super-resolution results for individual tiles, and notebook [plot_result_images.ipynb](./notebooks/plot_result_images.ipynb) is used to display the assembled tiles for each region.